chuck-stein/EasyAnimator/README - provider code critique.txt

 with getAllTimes(), as well as the view interface taking in a model multiple times and separating display() from the constructor.

-Our interaction with the providers in terms of changing code was satisfactory, as they typically responded promptly and helpfully to our emails.
+Our interaction with the providers in terms of changing code was satisfactory, as they usually responded promptly and helpfully to our emails.
 One requested fix was that changeKeyframe() had inconsistent signatures in the listener and view interfaces.
 The former listed the parameters in a different order than the latter, so that when the user tried to edit a keyframe's color it could effect the dimensions, and vice versa.
 Similarly, for addShape() the order of the parameters 'name' and 'type' were switched in the listener and view interfaces.
-Another bug which we requested a fix for was exceptions being throw,n if the user pressed certain buttons such as change keyframe or remove shape with nothing selected.
+Another bug which we requested a fix for was exceptions being thrown if the user pressed certain buttons such as change keyframe or remove shape with nothing selected.
 The last fix we needed was a change to CellPanel so that it worked with our timer running a separate thread.
 Time would change in the middle of the draw method calling getCurrentState(), so we needed them to temporarily save the time, otherwise our model would throw an exception saying there is no state at the given time.
-These fixes were all made to our satisfaction, although the providers were unable to fix one minor bug in which after the user adds/removes/edits keyframes, the shape JList would sometimes list the wrong shapes at the wrong positions in the list until clicking on them.
+The above fixes were all made to our satisfaction, although the providers were unable to fix a minor bug in which after the user adds/removes/edits keyframes, the shape JList would sometimes list the wrong shapes at the wrong positions in the list until clicking on them.
+Additionally, their fix for catching exceptions when buttons are pressed with nothing selected did not apply when a shape is selected (but no keyframe) and "delete keyframe" is pressed.
+This is the only scenario we discovered in which an exception is still thrown (although it does not break the program).
+Lastly, they could not fix an error in which their JList causes an IndexOutOfBoundsException when removing a shape (although the program continues to run), so we created a workaround by calling setShapes() on the view again whenever the user presses a button which affects the model.